 A whole horse plan

-Chemical control is one component to controlling parasites Management practices at your barn can minimize your foal’s exposure to parasites.
+Chemical control is one component of controlling parasites Management practices at your barn can minimize your foal’s exposure to parasites.
 Keep manure in paddocks and other areas foals stay cleaned regularly.
-Plan turnout to avoid overcrowding, which can increase parasite loads and work with a veterinarian to use fecal counts to guide your treatment plan.
+Plan turnout to avoid overcrowding, which can increase parasite loads, and work with a veterinarian to use fecal counts to guide your treatment plan.